Dr. Beth Hodges

 - Have you been told you have problems with your memory?

-- Are you on medications?
+- Are you on medications for your bladder, mood, sleep, blood pressure, or chronic pain?
 (Note: do not stop any medications without first talking to your provider.)

 If you answered yes to any of these questions, make an appointment to discuss your risk of falling with your provider.
 Remember: an ounce of prevention is worth a pound of cure!